Vincent Ward (politician): Early life

-Born in Bluff in 1886 and was educated at the Bluff State Primary School and St. Patrick's College in Wellington.
+Born in Bluff in 1886, Ward was educated at the Bluff State Primary School and St. Patrick's College in Wellington.
 He was the second born son of future Prime Minister Sir Joseph Ward.

 He found employment with the National Bank of New Zealand at Wellington before leaving for England in 1907 where he worked first with the merchant firm Messrs.'
 James Morrison and Son and then at the insurance branch of Lloyds Bank.
-In 1908 he travelled to New York, spending a period with the U.S. Steel corporation.
+In 1908, he travelled to New York, spending a period with the U.S. Steel corporation.
 Ward then left for Montreal in 1911 where he became joint manager of the New Zealand Shipping Company.
-During World War I he served in the Motor Boat Patrol, gaining his commission in 1915 while Canada.
-After the war he went to New York for the British Ministry of Shipping before returning to New Zealand in 1920.
-Upon his arrival in New Zealand he moved to Christchurch and joined his father's firm, Messrs.'
+During World War I, he served in the Motor Boat Patrol, gaining his commission in 1915 while Canada.
+After the war, he went to New York for the British Ministry of Shipping before returning to New Zealand in 1920.
+Upon his arrival in New Zealand, he moved to Christchurch and joined his father's firm, Messrs.
 J. G. Ward and Co.
 He married Sybil Mary Petre in 1927.
-She was the daughter of Henry William Petre and the sister of Francis Petre.
+She was the daughter of Robert G. Petre and granddaughter of Henry Petre.
+The architect Francis Petre was her uncle.

 Political career

-He first became involved in politics in 1922 he became his father's private secretary prior to the unsuccessful Tauranga by-election, before moving to Wellington after Sir Joseph re-entered Parliament in 1925.
+Ward first became involved in politics in 1922.
+He became his father's private secretary prior to the unsuccessful Tauranga by-election, before moving to Wellington after Sir Joseph re-entered Parliament in 1925.
 He remained as private secretary for the duration of Sir Joseph's second period as Prime Minister.